newcleo-dev-team/lbh15/docs/source/bismuth.rst

 ====================
 Module implementing the liquid bismuth class.

-A *bismuth* instance can be created by providing either the temperature value or the value of one of the available properties (see :class:`.Bismuth` for the full list).
+A :class:`.Bismuth` instance can be created by providing either the temperature value or the value of one of the available properties.
 The instantiation based on the value of properties other than the temperature passes through the solution, in terms of the temperature value, of the corresponding correlation implemented in the *lbh15* package.